The Medici Archive Project Fellowships 2026-2027

 This fellowship is open to scholars of all nationalities.

-SAMUEL FREEMAN CHARITABLE TRUST FELLOWSHIPS (2)
+TWO SAMUEL FREEMAN CHARITABLE TRUST FELLOWSHIPS (2)

-Fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.
+During this tenure, fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.

 The fellowship stipend is USD 8,000.